guavila31/guavila31/README.md

 # 💫 About Me:
-👨‍💻 I work today as a data analyst and as a front-end developer 💻 I'm studying and improving my knowledge in Angular 👨‍🎓 I am a Systems Analysis and Development student at FACENS ⚡ About me, I'm a big fan of pop culture especially, Star Wars.
+👨‍💻 I work today as a data analyst and as a front-end developer<br>
+💻 I'm studying and improving my knowledge in Angular<br>
+👨‍🎓 I am a Systems Analysis and Development student at FACENS<br>
+⚡ About me, I'm a big fan of pop culture especially, Star Wars.<br>

 ## 🌐 Socials: